-Depending on the blocking configuration a M7892 product can have a different user available configuration as described in Security Target Lite [7], chapter 1.1.
-For example, a M7892 G12 product can come in one project with the fully available Infineon® SOLID FLASHTM or in another project with any other Infineon® SOLID FLASHTM -size below the physical implementation size, or with a different RAM size.
-And more, the user has the free choice, whether he needs the symmetric co-processor SCP, or the asymmetric co-processor Crypto2304T, or both, or none of them.
+Depending on the blocking configuration a M7893 product can have a different user available configuration as described in Security Target Lite [7], chapter 1.1.
+In addition to these hardware differences, the M7893 B11 allows for a maximum of configuration possibilities defined by the customer order following the market needs.
+For example, a M7893 B11 product can come in one project with the fully available ROM and SOLID FLASHTM Non Volatile Memory (NVM) or in another project without any user available ROM and with any other SOLID FLASHTM NVM-size below the physical implementation size, or with a different RAM size.
+Even more, the user has the free choice, whether he needs the symmetric co-processor SCP, or the asymmetric co-processor Crypto2304T, or both, or none of them.
 In addition, the user decides, whether the TOE comes with a free combination of software libraries or without any.
 And, to be even more flexible, various interface options can be chosen as well.
+To sum up the major selections, the user defines by his order.
+The hardware options to be chosen are displayed in the following Tabelle 3: